Bloodika/yellow-belt-final/NOTES.md

 When I want to play the game \
 Then the board needs to know the number of adjacent mines

+### UAT2.4

+Given a board with mines \
+When I want to play the game \
+Then the board needs to be filled with numbers

 # TechDebt

 - Can it be bigger/smaller than 3x3? 🐶